wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/insertion-sort.md

 Insertion sort is one of the sorting algorithms that sort the elements by placing an unsorted element in correct sorted order one at a time.

-First of all, let us understand how an sorted `array` (If you don't what an array is.
-Please refer [here](/tutorials/basic-topics/arrays.md)) looks like.
+First of all, let us understand how an sorted `array` (**[Here is a reference for you to check](../arrays.md)**) looks like.
 Understanding an sorted array will give us the overview of the insertion sort.
 An sorted array is given below.

 Example: [1,2,3,4,5,6,7]

-In a sorted `array` all the elements to the left any element are smaller than that.
+In a sorted `array` all the elements to the left of any element are smaller than that.
 That, means to make the `array` sorted we have to place an element in such a position, so that every element to the left are smaller than that.
 That is pretty much what we do in a insertion sort.

 ## Algorithm

 The following are the steps that we are going to follow:

-1. Pick an element from the array, and store it in a variable `nums`.
+1. Pick an element from the array, and store it in a variable $nums$.
-2. Now, start comparing the `nums` with all the elements to the left of it.
+2. Now, start comparing the $nums$ with all the elements to the left of it.
-3. If the `nums` is less than the current element shift the current element to right until you find an element smaller than `nums`.
+3. If the $nums$ is less than the current element shift the current element to right until you find an element smaller than $nums$.
-4. Place the `nums` in current position.
+4. Place the $nums$ in current position.
-5. Repeat all the above steps until the `array` is sorted.
+5. Repeat all the above steps until the $array$ is sorted.

-If we apply the above steps for the array `[3,2,5,10,9]`, it would be:
+If we apply the above steps for the array $[3,2,5,10,9]$, it would be:
-* First of all, we will pick the first element which is `3` in our case.
+* First of all, we will pick the first element which is $3$ in our case.
-* Now, we will compare with all the elements left to it, in this case there is nothing left to `3` so, we will do nothing.
+* Now, we will compare with all the elements left to it, in this case there is nothing left to $3$ so, we will do nothing.
-* Now, pick the next element which is `2` and start comparing with all the elements left to it.
+* Now, pick the next element which is $2$ and start comparing with all the elements left to it.
-* First element left to `2` is `3` , which is greater than selected element `2`.
-So, we will move `3` to right.
+* First element left to $2$ is $3$ , which is greater than selected element $2$.
+So, we will move $3$ to right.
 If the element left to selected element is less than selected element then, our selected element have reached it's correct position so, we will place selected element there only.
-* Now, there is nothing no more element further left to our selected element `2`.
-So, we will place `2` at the beginning of array.
+* Now, there is nothing no more element further left to our selected element $2$.
+So, we will place $2$ at the beginning of array.
 * We will proceed with the same way for all the elements.
 Then, at last we will get our array as sorted.

 ### Problem Link